In the US, it is required to have a physician to support you in order to have this test.

 Yes.
 All known forms of Lyme and tick-bourne diseases are in the Aperiomics Microbial Database.
 Since Lyme Disease is very cryptic and likes to hide itself in various parts of the body, we recommend collection of blood, swab, urine and fecal samples to best chance of capturing the pathogen in the collection kits.
 If the pathogens are not in a kit, we won’t be able to find it!

 In some cases, if there is not a clear, single site of infection, we will request that multiple samples be collected and tested.
 We cannot identify the microorganism(s) causing infection unless it is physically collected in the samples.
 Thus, we will request multiple sample to ensure the best possible results.

 When collected as instructed, samples are rendered non-infectious and stable at ambient temperatures for up to 30 days.
-The supplies shipping materials will return your sample next-day, and thus no special concerns are needed when shipping your samples back to Aperiomics.
+The supplies shipping materials will return the sample next-day, and thus no special concerns are needed when shipping samples back to Aperiomics.

-No. Our specialized collection kits contain a solution that renders your samples non-infections and keeps the genetic material that we need intact for up to 30 days at room temperature.
+No. Our specialized collection kits contain a solution that renders samples non-infectious and keeps the genetic material that we need intact for up to 30 days at room temperature.
 Combined with our supplied packing materials, it also makes it safe for shipping… so no need to worry.